etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
 * The following command searches for and returns files greater than 200 kilobytes.
+This is useful for finding files that meet a certain size criteria.
 ```
 $ find written_2/travel_guides -size +200k
 ```